1871fotc/fotc/docs/about/data.md

 - [Geographic locations](https://www.w3.org/2003/01/geo/)
 - [Geographic names](http://www.geonames.org/ontology/documentation.html)

+-->

 ## Data Owners

-Data objects Friends of Toowong Cemetery create include:
+Data objects Friends of Toowong Cemetery create or capture includes:

 - Biographies
 - Headstones (images, inscriptions, status)
 - Walks (a route from grave to grave, linked to people, headstones, and biographies)

 Where practical, we link to authoritative data sources, rather than duplicate data.
-We will encourage other data owners to publish their data as linked open data, or share it with an open licence.
+We will encourage other data owners to publish their data as linked data, and share it with an open licence.

-Data we would like to link to includes:
+Data we would like to reuse or link to includes:

 - Geographic Locations (latitude, longitude, WGS84 datum)
-    - Owned by Brisbane City Council (at least in part)
+    - Owned by Brisbane City Council
         - Cemetery boundary (polygon)
         - Portion boundaries (polygon)
         - Section boundaries (polygon)
-        - Graves (point) - capture graves listed in walks as a minimum
+        - Graves (point) - capture graves listed in self-guided walks as a minimum
         - Cemetery Road encasements (polygon)
         - Surrounding Road encasements (polygon)
         - Cemetery Building outlines (polygon)
+        - Waterways (polygon) - Langsville Creek.
+        - Bridges, Culverts and open Drains (polygon)
+        - Contours (polygon) - these will help create a mobility map
+    - Other location data
-        - Features of Interest (polygon or point) - Symbology display, honour board
+        - Features of Interest (polygon or point) - Symbology display, honour board, Governor Blackall Monument
         - Information Signs (point) - grave-side, walks, general information
-        - Waterways (polygon) - label Langsville Creek.
-Consider showing old dam.
-        - Bridges and Culverts (polygon)
-        - Contours (polygon) - these will help create a mobility map
-    - Not currently captured
-        - Trees (especially weed trees and those destroying graves) (point)
+        - Trees (point) - especially weed trees and those destroying graves
+        - Historic Dam (polygon) - if location is known

 and data from:

 - State Library Queensland
 - State Archives
 - Trove
+- dbpedia
-- and more
+- and more...

 ## Data Publishing